BounharAbdelaziz/Youtube-Commons-Moroccan-Darija/README.md

 # YouTube Commons Project for Moroccan Darija

 This project automates the download and transcription of Creative Commons (CC-BY) licensed videos from selected Moroccan YouTube channels.
 The audio content is transcribed using Gemini with support for code-switching between Darija, French, and English.
 Proper credit is given to all content creators.

+Additionally, this repository includes code for training and evaluating speech-to-text (STT) models for Moroccan Darija, along with a Hugging Face Space for testing them interactively.

 ## Features

 - **Automated Download**: Fetches CC-BY licensed videos only.
 - **Accurate Transcription**: Uses Gemini for multi-language transcription.
 - **Content Crediting**: Ensures content creators are credited for their work.
+- **STT Model Training & Evaluation**: Fine-tune and test STT models on Moroccan Darija.
+- **Hugging Face Space**: Provides an interactive interface to test the STT models.

+## Speech-to-Text (STT) Models

+This repository also includes code for fine-tuning and evaluating speech-to-text models on Moroccan Darija.
+The models are trained using [Whisper](https://openai.com/research/whisper) and other transformer-based architectures.
+The goal is to improve transcription accuracy for Moroccan Darija, including code-switching scenarios.

+## Test the STT Models

+A [Hugging Face Space](https://huggingface.co/spaces/atlasia/Moroccan-Fast-Speech-to-Text-Transcription) is available for testing the trained STT models interactively.
+You can upload your own audio clips and evaluate transcription quality in real-time!

 ## Requirements